barryross/15puzzle/README.md

 # Getting Started

-These instructions will get you a copy of the project up and running on your local machine, and you too, enjoy the puzzle.
+These instructions will get you a copy of the project up and running on your local machine, and you can get your puzzling on.

 ## Prerequisites